Questions?

 Play/Interactive Experience

-A performance of a tarot reading for an entire audience, where each tarot card is a short play.
-This is an attempt at divining our collective past present and futures, and every show is experienced differently at the random or fated pull of a card.
+A tarot reading for the whole audience.
+Each tarot card pulled is a short play.
+Each play performed adds chaos and influence to the next, culminating in an attempt at divining our collective past, present and futures.
+Each and every show is experienced differently at the random or fated pull of a card:

 Project Lead: Nick Hart